cyberark/conjur-service-broker/CONTRIBUTING.md

 ## Releases

 1. Based on the unreleased content, determine the new version number and update the [VERSION](VERSION) file.
 This project uses [semantic versioning](https://semver.org/).
-2. Ensure the [changelog](CHANGELOG.md) is up to date with the changes included in the release.
+1. Ensure the [changelog](CHANGELOG.md) is up to date with the changes included in the release.
+1. Ensure the [open source acknowledgements](NOTICES.txt) are up to date with the dependencies, and update the file if there have been any new or changed dependencies since the last release.
+   See [Tracking Dependencies](#tracking-dependencies) for more info on how to check for dependency changes and update the acknowledgements file.
-3. Commit these changes - `Bump version to x.y.z` is an acceptable commit message.
+1. Commit these changes - `Bump version to x.y.z` is an acceptable commit message.
-4. Once your changes have been reviewed and merged into master, tag the version using `git tag -s v0.1.1`.
+1. Once your changes have been reviewed and merged into master, tag the version using `git tag -s v0.1.1`.
 Note this requires you to be  able to sign releases.
    Consult the [github documentation on signing commits](https://help.github.com/articles/signing-commits-with-gpg/) on how to set this up. `vx.y.z` is an acceptable tag message.
-5. Push the tag: `git push vx.y.z` (or `git push origin vx.y.z` if you are working from your local machine).
+1. Push the tag: `git push vx.y.z` (or `git push origin vx.y.z` if you are working from your local machine).

 When releasing a new version of the Service Broker, you will need to include a